rajan-31/Software_Systems/Mini_Project/README.md

 - currently I have not used random hash and stored in database, but that's what should be done, otherwise password is vulnerable to rainbow table attack, having salt does not fully eliminate the risk but it make it more costly (time and power wise) to guess a password

+- Journal (Write-Ahead Logging) to log transfer of funds before commiting to use it in case of system failure

 ---